-Circa 2013, four academic scientists (Simone Calzolari, Ignasi Sahún, Davide D’Amico and Javier Terriente) decided to build a biotech company.
+Circa 2013, four academic scientists (Simone Calzolari, Ignasi Sahún, Davide D’Amico, and Javier Terriente) decided to build a biotech company.
 Some of us already had a vast experience in the use of zebrafish.
 As academics, we were exploiting zebrafish experimental and biological advantages for understanding the genetic basis underlying brain development.
-We had started working with this model under the assumption that zebrafish would provide the experimental simplicity of invertebrate models, while allowing a higher translatability towards human biology.
-We might be rarely right, but in that case we were spot on.
+We had started working with this model under the assumption that zebrafish would provide the experimental simplicity of invertebrate models while allowing a higher translatability toward human biology.
+We might be rarely right, but in that case, we were spot on.

 We knew the model was brilliant for academic research.
-Would it be as good for modelling human disease and discovering new drugs in an industrial setting?
+Would it be as good for modeling human disease and discovering new drugs in an industrial setting?

 We don’t like spoilers, but the answer is YES.
 Now, let’s explain why:

-The aforementioned experimental and biological advantages make obvious why the zebrafish model is the perfect tool, for the pharma and chemical industry, for understanding chemical toxicity, drug efficacy research and human diseases modelling and understanding.
+The aforementioned experimental and biological advantages make it obvious why the zebrafish model is the perfect tool, for the pharma and chemical industry, for understanding chemical toxicity, drug efficacy research, and human diseases modeling and understanding.
 But we still had to prove the model provides biological translatability.
 Which is to say: are we sure results obtained in zebrafish predict genetic and pharmacological outcomes in humans?

 We believe in the power of zebrafish for understanding disease and discovering new therapeutics but, importantly, we provide data supporting this assumption.

 So… why does ZeClinics use zebrafish?
-That original question started our company and still fuels our science.
-In the coming months, this blog will be a window to ZeClinics’ scientists, science, and activities.
+That original question started our company and still fuels our news.
+In the coming months, this news will be a window into ZeClinics’ scientists, news, and activities.
 We will showcase our research, providing the “what for”, the “why”, the “how”, and the “what’s next” around the zebrafish model.